-The officers found out that the attack had not come from the enemy at all, but rather the grenade that took the lives of their two superiors was tossed by a fellow soldier, Private Billy Dean Smith.
+The officers soon determined that the attack had not come from the enemy at all, but rather they contended that the grenade that took the lives of their two superiors was tossed by a fellow soldier, Private Billy Dean Smith.

-While Dellwo and Harlan were the first fragging casualties that the American public would hear about, and they weren’t the first and would not be the last.
-Indeed, fatal soldier-on-soldier attacks like this would only become more common as morale and discipline steadily deteriorated over the course of the Vietnam War.
+While Dellwo and Harlan may have been the first fragging casualties that the American public would hear about, and they weren’t the first and would not be the last.
+Indeed, fatal soldier-on-soldier attacks would only become more common as morale and discipline steadily deteriorated over the course of the Vietnam War.

 Causes Of Soldier-On-Soldier Violence

 Hand grenades had been used in combat since World War I yet there were very few incidents of fragging reported during the two World Wars or the Korean War.